*GER Approved Course

 *Frn 102: Elementary French II – 3 credit hours

-An introduction to the language with stress on the aural-oral values of the language, including dialogue phonetics, grammar, diction, and laboratory work.
+Part Two of the introduction to the language with stress on its aural-oral values, including dialogue phonetics, grammar, diction, and laboratory work.
 Prerequisite: Frn 101.

 *Frn 201: Intermediate French I – 3 credit hours

 Training in aural-oral values of the language, composition and conversation, grammar, and laboratory work.
-Reading and analysis of texts will be included in the second semester work.
 Prerequisite: Frn 102 or equivalent.